tontien/APAnalysis/README.md

 The demo can be found at: [AP Analysis](http://www.meilleursjeux.net/APAnalysis)

 ## The project
-AP Analysis is a tool where you can discover throught graphs and statistics the impact of the change on AP items.
+AP Analysis is a tool where you can discover through graphs and statistics the impact of the change on AP items.
 This project is divided in three parts:

 1) Framework to parse the data .json files